fikayo-sanni/ductape-docs/docs/apps/getting-started.md

 # Getting Started with Apps

-An **App** in Ductape is an integration with a third-party or internal service that provides specific functionality to your product.
-Apps are the building blocks for adding features like payments, messaging, or custom business logic.
+In Ductape, An **App** is a collection of endpoints, usually from a single provider like Stripe, Twilio or even your own backend.

+You can import these collections into Ductape using Postman or OpenAPI, and then connect them to a **Product**.
+Once connected, every endpoint in the collection is callable natively, just like a function in your code.

 ## Types of Apps

-- **Private Apps:** Internal services used only within your workspace.
-These can be microservices or standalone services your team develops.
+- **Private Apps:** Apps created fron internal services or APIs that are only accessible within your workspace.
+These typically represent microservices or tools that your team builds and maintains.
-- **Public Apps:** Services published to the Ductape marketplace and made available to other workspaces.
-These allow external developers to build on top of your app's functionality.
+- **Public Apps:** Apps that are made available to other workspaces.
+These expose a collection of endpoints from your service, allowing developers to integrate with, and buld on top of your functionality.

 ## Creating an App